 Q. What is the best bottle to use?

 This a matter of personal preference.
 I have noticed that many families who use our homemade formula recipe report that Dr. Brown’s bottles DO NOT work well with our recipe.
+We are currently testing a variety of bottle/nipples combinations to find “the one” that works best!

 Q. Is there a way to make this homemade formula lactose free?